Confirmed COVID-19 cases may develop varying symptoms. What should be done at each stage and when is recovery determined?

 - Loss of taste or smell

-Data show that one in six COVID-19 patients will develop breathing difficulties over the course of their disease.
-Extreme cases may include shortness of breath, acute pneumonia, renal failure and even death.
-Therefore, it is important that you stay in regular medical supervision by your insuring HMO and keep them updated of your condition until your recovery.
+If you are a confirmed COVID case it is important that you stay in regular medical supervision by your insuring HMO and keep them updated of your condition until your recovery.